rJefferyXie/Pathfinding-Visualizer/README.md

   * I am using the Manhattan Distance which is an admissible heuristic.
     * An admissible heuristic never overestimates the cost of reaching the goal node
 * A* Search is guaranteed to return the shortest path.

+**Greedy Best First Search**
+* Greedy Best First Search is a weighted algorithm that does not guarantee the shortest path.
+* It is similar to A* search, except it does not care about the G score.
+  * This means that its evaluation for F score = H + node cost, where H is the heuristic.
+(Manhattan Distance)
+* This implementation uses a priority queue for its frontier.
+* The runtime and space complexity depends on the heuristic.
+  * The worst case time and space complexity is O(b ^ m), where
+    * b is the branching factor (number of successor nodes per state)
+    * and m is the maximum depth of the search space

+**Dijkstra's Algorithm**
+* Dijkstra's Algorithm is a weighted algorithm that guarantees the shortest path.
+* It is similar to A* search, except it does not use a heuristic.
+  * This means that its evaluation for F score = G + node cost, where G is the distance from current node to start node
+* This implementation uses a priority queue for its frontier.
+* The time and space complexity is O(E log N), where
+  * E is the number of edges
+  * and N is number of nodes

+**Breadth First Search**
+* Breadth First Search is a non-weighted algorithm that guarantees the shortest path.
+  * Note that this search treats every node as a cost = 1 node.
+This means that if there
+  * are weighted nodes, it will treat them as normal nodes.
+* Breadth First Search uses FIFO (queue).
+* Time complexity is O(N + E), where N is number of nodes and E is number of edges
+* Space complexity is O(N) where N is the number of nodes in the call stack

+**Depth First Search**
+* Depth First Search is a non-weighted algorithm that does not guarantee the shortest path.
+* Depth First Search uses LIFO (stack).
+  * The order of traversal for DFS is Up, Right, Down, Left
+* Time complexity is O(N + E), where N is number of nodes and E is number of edges
+* Space complexity is O(N), where N is the number of nodes in the call stack